 - Say good-bye to the dream.
 Every parent has dreams of who their child will become someday.
 Melanie’s parents knew she was sensitive and hoped she would go into a career in nursing.
 But the demands of the schooling were too much for her and caused the last crash.
 Rather, her parents had to stop trying to push her into a career that they wanted her to have instead of one the more properly utilized her unique gifting.

 These ten steps helped to transform their relationship from dysfunctional to healthy.
-Once their relationship stabilized, Melanie’s fear of abandonment lessoned even further and her high risk behaviors stopped.
+Once their relationship stabilized, Melanie’s fear of abandonment lessened even further and her high-risk behaviors stopped.